ReviewChain/API/README.md

 addQuantity("MY-FUNDCOUPON-SKU", 0, 1, true, "0x011a28420578a06728dd537754d0f3d9b73e5f57");
 ```

-Add a quantity of similar coupons to an existing SKU that has coupons in it.
+Add a quantity of similar coupons to an existing SKU.
 Coupons will all be similar under the SKU, besides a new expiration for the given quantity created.
 Function caller must own the coupon SKU.
 Option: on creation, the coupon can be given ownership under a different address, essentially automatically transferred.